Beekeeping 101: Common Bee Pests and Diseases

 Winterizing Your Bees

 The amount of preparation required for winter depends on your climate.
 A strong, healthy colony with proper winter food stores can survive the season without issue in most regions.
-Make sure that your colonies are well fed before cold arrives with sufficient food stores for your area.
+Make sure that your colonies are well-fed before the cold arrives and have sufficient food stores for your area.
 Close off most of the hive entrances to keep out cold drafts and mice.

 If you live in a region with bitter cold, you can wrap your hives up for the winter.
 However, note that ventilation is very important for bees—even during winter.